Communities working to free Android WiFi and Free Cell Phone Roadmap

 I wanna give this monitor a try myself.
 I'm not a developer, but maybe I can contribute a little to figuring stuff out about the WiFi.

-RE: Communities working to free Android WiFi and Free Cell Phone Roadmap - Added by Kurtis Hanna about 6 years ago
+RE: Communities working to free Android WiFi and Free Cell Phone Roadmap - Added by Kurtis Hanna over 6 years ago

 Other than the Wifi part, this device could be built pretty easily using Replicant, couldn't it? https://dev.guardianproject.info/projects/libro